andreikitaitsev/SymINDy/paper/paper.md

 # Acknowledgements

-We acknowledge useful feedbacks from Miles Cranmer.
+We acknowledge Miles Cranmer, Nathan Kutz, Christopher Rackauckas and Joel Rosenfeld for useful discussions on the topic of data-driven dynamical systems.

 # References